Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 - constant variables, like $r$, or $N$ or $k_{obs}$.
 - model variables: here, $T$, $q$ and $k$.
-- MCMC variables: here, 'model' (but the variables called 'moves', 'monitors' or 'mymcmc' below are also MCMC variables).
+- MCMC variables: here, 'mymodel' (but the variables called 'moves', 'monitors' or 'mymcmc' below are also MCMC variables).

 - constant variables are defined using the assignment operator '<-'
 - the MCMC variables are defined using the assignment operator '='.